 Kickstart Your Fundraising With Your Own Donation

-On average, Walkers who make their own donation raise more than those who don't, and receive larger donations from their friends and family.
+On average, Riders who make their own donation raise more than those who don't, and receive larger donations from their friends and family.
 Make as generous a donation as you can to demonstrate your commitment!
 Remember, if you make a recurring donation, the payment will be spread out over several months but your total pledged donation will show on your fundraising total right away!

 Set High Goals

 The minimum fundraising requirement is $2,500.
 This does not have to be the ceiling for your personal goal as the average participant raises much more than that.
 Think of fundraising as a personal challenge but also as a part of the adventure.
 What will your fundraising goal be?
 Double the minimum?
 Triple?
 The good news is that there are many different ways to fundraise.
 And remember, you are not asking people to fund a new car or an exotic holiday.
 You are asking for money to help provide critical cancer research.